skyleilani/react-portfolio/README.md

-# react portfolio - IN PROGRESS & VERY BUGGY !!!!!!!!!!! #
+# react portfolio - in progress as I learn React

-A portfolio website that was designed and developed as a platform to showcase my personal artwork as well as my growth with design and development skills as a front-end developer
+A portfolio website that was designed and developed as a platform to showcase my personal artwork as well as my growth with design.
+This is a constant work in progress as I gain skills in React.

 https://reyex.csb.app/